 The Ohio Department of Mental Health and Addiction Services (OhioMHAS) is conducting a program in select counties providing addiction treatment to individuals who are offenders within the criminal justice system, eligible to participate in MAT drug court, and with dependence on opioids, alcohol or both.
 The Addiction Treatment Program (ATP) was legislatively established in Section 331.90 of the 2016/2017 State Budget and $11 million was appropriated.
-Currently, specialty-docket drug courts in 13 counties are included in the program: Allen, Clinton, Cuyahoga, Franklin, Gallia, Hardin, Hocking, Jackson, Lake, Lorain, Lucas, Mahoning, Marion, Medina, Mercer, Montgomery, Muskingum, Ottawa, Richland, Ross, Stark, Summit, Trumbull and Warren.
+Currently, specialty-docket drug courts in 21 counties are included in the program: Allen, Butler, Clermont, Clinton, Cuyahoga, Franklin, Gallia, Hardin, Hocking, Jackson, Lake, Lorain, Lucas, Mahoning, Marion, Medina, Mercer, Montgomery, Muskingum, Ottawa, Richland, Ross, Stark, Summit, Trumbull and Warren.
 These counties are conducting drug court programs certified by the Supreme Court of Ohio.
 Treatment of eligible adult offenders will be provided by a community addiction services provider certified by OhioMHAS.

 Questions should be directed to Chris Nicastro at Christopher.email@example.com.

 Am.
 Sub.
 H.B.
 No. 64, Section 331.90.
 Medication-Assisted Treatment Drug Court Program for Specialized Docket Programs